 This broad image of the Carina Nebula, a region of massive star formation in the southern skies, was taken in infrared light using the HAWK-I camera on ESO’s Very Large Telescope.
 Many previously hidden features, scattered across a spectacular celestial landscape of gas, dust and young stars, have emerged.
 Credit: ESO/T. Preibisch

-This view shows part of the very active star-forming region around the Tarantula Nebula in the Large Magellanic Cloud, a small neighbour of the Milky Way.
-At the exact centre lies the brilliant but isolated star VFTS 682 and to its lower right the very rich star cluster R 136.
+This view shows part of the very active star-forming region around the Tarantula Nebula in the Large Magellanic Cloud, a small neighbor of the Milky Way.
+At the exact center lies the brilliant but isolated star VFTS 682 and to its lower right the very rich star cluster R 136.
 The origins of VFTS 682 are unclear — was it ejected from R 136 or did it form on its own?
-The star appears yellow-red in this view, which includes both visible-light and infrared images from the Wide Field Imager at the 2.2-metre MPG/ESO telescope at La Silla and the 4.1-metre infrared VISTA telescope at Paranal, because of the effects of dust.
+The star appears yellow-red in this view, which includes both visible-light and infrared images from the Wide Field Imager at the 2.2-meter MPG/ESO telescope at La Silla and the 4.1-meter infrared VISTA telescope at Paranal, because of the effects of dust.
 Credit: ESO/M.-R. Cioni/VISTA Magellanic Cloud survey.
 Acknowledgment: Cambridge Astronomical Survey Unit

 Located in the direction of the constellation Dorado in the Large Magellanic Cloud, the resplendent object known as NGC 2060 is the aftermath of a supernova.
 These powerful explosions serve as the death knell for massive stars, blasting heated matter out into surrounding space at great speed.
 Credit: ESO

-This picture shows a view of a three-dimensional visualisation of ALMA observations of cold carbon monoxide gas in the nearby starburst galaxy NGC 253 (The Sculptor Galaxy).
+This picture shows a view of a three-dimensional visualization of ALMA observations of cold carbon monoxide gas in the nearby starburst galaxy NGC 253 (The Sculptor Galaxy).
 The vertical axis shows velocity and the horizontal axis the position across the central part of the galaxy.
-The colours represent the intensity of the emission detected by ALMA, with pink being the strongest and red the weakest.
+The colors represent the intensity of the emission detected by ALMA, with pink being the strongest and red the weakest.

 These data have been used to show that huge amounts of cool gas are being ejected from the central parts of this galaxy.
 This will make it more difficult for the next generation of stars to form.
 Credit: ALMA (ESO/NAOJ/NRAO)/Erik Rosolowsky